opentargets/ot-ui-apps/packages/ui/src/components/GenTrack/README.md

 ## Design

+__Note:__ The diagram below is outdated - the zoom window now has its own HTML container located between the top-level tracks and the zoomed tracks.

 <img src="design.png" alt="idea" style="max-width: 600px">

-Everything is HTML/SVG except the track content and all tracks within the same `genTrack` wrapper share a single canvas (and x-scale).
+- The top-level tracks are drawn on the same cavas.
+The zoomed tracks are drawn on a second canvas.
+All tracks on the same canvas will share an x-scale.

+- We can write a single `GenTrack` component to use for both sets of tracks.
+Fixed x-limits can be used for the top tracks whereas the x-limits of the zoomed tracks will be dictated by the zoom window.

+- Everything outside the two canvases will HTML/SVG.

-Everything is React - tracks sare written in [`@pixi/react`](https://react.pixijs.io/).
+- Everything is React - tracks are written in [`@pixi/react`](https://react.pixijs.io/).

+- Any combination of tracks can be used at the top-level and the zoom-level - a track can (but need not) be used at both levels.
+It is fine to use no tracks at the top-level (zoomable tracks only) or have no zoomable tracks.

 ## Components